"A good hole is one that poses a question in the player’s mind the moment he gets to the tee to play it."

 His passion for golf, combined with his profession as an architect, led him to further study the design of facilities dedicated to the game of golf and he began designing new courses and restyling existing facilities.

-In 2014, he was part of the organizing committee for the Ryder Cup 2022, which resulted in Italy being awarded the world’s most important golf event.
+2014 is part of the organizing committee for the Ryder Cup 2022, which ends with Italy being awarded the world’s most important golf event.

 Today he works in the studio with his son Tommaso and collaborates with well-known professionals in the field, Arch.
 Alvise Rossi Fioravanti, Dr. Paolo Croce and Jeremy Pern